brandocorp-cookbooks/auditd/README.md

 ### `auditd_rules`

 This resource writes the collective rulesets defined across all `auditd_ruleset` resources to the specified rules file.
+If the rules have been updated, this resource will trigger a `reload` of the auditd service.

 #### Actions